brannow/teamspeak_updater/README.md

 the script will handle the correct user and group ifself.
 if an update is available, the avg. downtime for of the server is about 5-10seconds.
-if no update is avialable nothing happend.
+if no update is available nothing happend.

 my cronjob job runs every week on sunday 4am.